Kamal-Singh22/Majority-Element/README.md

 It maintains a counter and resets the candidate if the counter hits zero.

-The final candidate is the majority.
+The final candidate is the majority.....